dmidlo/histdata.com-tools/README.md

 #### Live Broker Delivery Capture

+> **Later milestone:** no live broker or OANDA feed is selected for the current
+> HistData-only reconstruction path.
+The contracts below preserve a future
+> capture seam; they do not qualify a v2.4 execution dataset.

 `histdatacom.broker_capture` records a broker feed as versioned measurement evidence rather than guessing modern delivery style from historical vendor data.
 Adapter messages retain optional broker/exchange timestamps with explicit